GR Supra (2019-)

 Not yet a member?
 You can to unlock our table, below, to discover the hybrid cars with the best motorway fuel economy in our tests.
 You will also unlock all of our online reviews, including our expert car reviews.

-As hybrid technology evolves, we expect to see more cars with improved overall and motorway fuel economy.
+However, as hybrid technology evolves, we expect to see more cars with improved overall and motorway fuel economy.
+As you can see above, some hybrids are already getting there.
 Which means there will be ever-diminishing reasons to buy a diesel car.

 You can use our simple fuel-cost calculator, below, to easily work out the fuel costs between two cars.
 Enter the respective fuel-economy figures for the cars and your mileage to see the difference.